bloominstituteoftechnology/Web-ReactRouterI-Guided-Project/readme.md

   * Learn how we might conditionally render content based on URL.
   * Learn other reasons this might be useful: enabling back button, etc.
   * Learn about the History API.
+  * Learn the basics of React Router: `Router`, `Route` and `Link`.
   * Reimplement a crude version of React Router using the History API.
-  * Learn the basics of React Router: `Router`, `Route` and `Link`.
+(Stretch)

 # Requirements
 We need `node` & `npm`.
 VSCode's `eslint` extension is recommended.
 Command line commands are run inside the project folder.
 This guide uses npm but should work the same using yarn.